vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 2      Multi-user Mode                                            Does not configure network interfaces and does not export networks services
 3      Multi-user Mode with Networking                            Starts the system normally.
 4      Not used/User-definable                                    For special purposes.
-5      Start system normally with display manager. ( with GUI )   Same as runlevel 3 + display manager
+5      Start system normally with display manager (with GUI).
+Same as runlevel 3 + display manager
 6      Reboot                                                     Reboot the system
 ====   ========================================================   =============================================================================